 About me

-Hello, I'm Maddie, an experienced counsellor working in the centre of Bath.
+Hello, I’m Maddie, an experienced counsellor based in the centre of Bath.

-I work from a room in the centre of Bath, where I provide face-to-face counselling sessions in a cosy and warm space.
-I also have a select number of sessions available for clients who prefer to work online.
+I offer face-to-face sessions from a warm, welcoming room in the centre of Bath.
+I also have a limited number of online sessions available for clients who prefer to work remotely.

 Training, qualifications & experience